 Boating education is currently required in several U.S. states and Canadian provinces.

 Age and Operator Restrictions

 A person younger than 14 years old may not operate a PWC legally.

 A person 14 or 15 years old may operate a PWC only if:

 - He or she is accompanied on board the PWC by a person who is at least 18 years old and who is in compliance with the requirements for operating a vessel or…

-- He or she has on his or her person identification showing proof of age and a boating certification card showing proof of passing a boating safety course approved by NASBLA and accepted by the Wildlife Resources Commission or…
+- He or she has on his or her person identification showing proof of age and a boating certification card showing proof of passing a boating safety course approved by NASBLA and accepted by the North Carolina Wildlife Resources Commission or…

 - He or she has on his or her person identification showing proof of age and proof of other boating safety education in compliance with state laws.

-Anyone 16 years old or older and born on or after January 1, 1988, may operate a PWC with a motor of 10 horsepower or greater only if he or she is in compliance with the requirements for operating a vessel.
+Anyone 16 years old or older and born on or after January 1, 1988, may operate a PWC with a motor of 10 hp or greater only if he or she is in compliance with the requirements for operating a vessel.

 All states, territories, and provinces will recognize boating education cards that meet NASBLA requirements and Canadian Pleasure Craft Operator Cards that meet Transport Canada’s requirements.
 (This is known as “reciprocity.”)